aemxn/stylish-themes/lyn-gelap/README.md

 [Screenshot][screenshot]

-**Note:**
+>**Note:**
+>

-- This style assumes you to _disable signature_ & using _new Kopitiam browsing style_
+>- This style assumes you to _disable signature_ & using _new Kopitiam browsing style_
+>- Mobile browser not supported

+---

 ### What's changed:

-- most of the bg color to dark
+- Most of the bg color to dark
-- container width smaller
+- Container width smaller
-- bigger font size
+- Bigger font size
-- text area for quick replying also bigger
+- Text area for quick replying also bigger

 ### How to Install: